libscie/datr/README.md

 `datr` allows R users to interact with the [Dat](https://datproject.org) network.
 You can load, store, or share data on the Dat network, without including any intermediaries that can snoop on your content.
 All transfers are end-to-end encrypted.

+**THIS PACKAGE IS NO LONGER MAINTAINED.** [Dat has been replaced by the Hypercore protocol.](https://blog.datproject.org/2020/05/15/dat-protocol-renamed-hypercore-protocol/)

 ## Example

 ![GIF of demo](https://raw.githubusercontent.com/libscie/datr/master/assets/demo.gif)